 Is there anyone outside Christ who has not suffered this sort of foolishness?
-Sometimes our stubbornness may keep us under delusions of control for a long time.
+Sometimes our stubbornness may keep us under delusions of control for a long time – until one or more events teach us humility.
 Have you tales to share on how you encountered or handled such a learning experience?

 Benjamin expresses surprise at how many Ninevites accepted Jonah’s complaints against their society.
 This may reflect the novel’s historical time period.
-Around 750 BC, the Assyrian empire had fallen to one of its lowest ebbs.
+Through the middle portion of that century, the Assyrian empire had fallen to one of its lowest ebbs.
 Incidents of public dissatisfaction, political dissidence, and active unrest, even revolution, often rise at such times… a human truth you may have experienced in your lifetime.
+The Assyrians certainly did.

 But Benjamin also tells of public doubts and caution expressed towards Jonah: “They knew not our Lord, and so they wondered what interest this distant god had in them, and if he was indeed of such power, why he chose only now to reveal himself.”
 Jonah explains the historic roots of God and how the Assyrian forefathers abandoned His ways.
 “And the reason for our Lord’s interest?
 Love.”